dotnet/aspnetcore/specs/TransportProtocols.md

 * `T` - Indicates a text frame, the `[Body]` contains UTF-8 encoded text data.
 * `B` - Indicates a text frame, the `[Body]` contains Base64 encoded binary data.
 * `E` - Indicates an error frame, the `[Body]` contains an optional UTF-8 encoded error description.
 The connection is immediately closed after processing this frame.
-* `C` - Indicates a close frame, there is no `[Body]`.
+* `C` - Indicates a close frame, the `[Body]` contains an optional UTF-8 encoded description of the reason for closing.
 The connection is immediately closed after processing this frame.

 Note: If there is no `[Body]` for a frame, there does still need to be a `:` and `;` delimiting the body.
 So, for example, the following is an encoding of a single text frame `A` followed by a single close frame: `T1:T:A;0:C:;`